 Jessica plays regularly with the Kantanti Ensemble, for which she is Orchestral Manager, and also with the Northern Lights Symphony Orchestra.
 She particularly enjoys opera and has performed for RCM operas and with a number of opera companies.
 She recently toured Scotland with Scottish Opera’s production of Rossini’s La Cenerentola.

 Jessica enjoys teaching in a school in East London and also has a number of private pupils.
-She is looking forward to playing with Southbank Sinfonia this year, both for the great diversity of repertoire which it promises and the opportunity to meet other musicians.

 What do you love about classical music?